remotelock/slate/source/includes/_getting-started.md

 }
 ```

-Replacing `$ACCESS_TOKEN` in the authorization header with the value we
-generated in the authentication step.
-Feel free to change the `starts_at` and
-`ends_at` values.
-Notice that the time format on those  do not include a
-timezone.
-The effective timezone is the one configured at the lock.

 The most important value in this response is the `id`.
 We'll be using it,
 together with the lock's `id` and `type` we have from the previous step to grant
 this newly created user access to our lock.